Skip navigation EPAM

 • Remember that these tools may not integrate with Google's other services, such as Google Ads and Google Search Console.
 However, they offer viable alternatives to consider.

 Maintaining GDPR compliance while using Google Analytics requires careful attention to guidelines and considerations.
-Do you have any final thoughts or recommendations for our readers?
+Do you have any final thoughts or recommendations for teams using GA4?

 I emphasize that organizations must comply with GDPR when using Google Analytics.
-By implementing proper cookie consent management, transitioning to Google Analytics v.
-4, exploring server-side tracking and considering alternative tracking tools, companies can align their analytics practices with GDPR
+By implementing proper cookie consent management, transitioning to Google Analytics 4, exploring server-side tracking and considering alternative tracking tools, companies can align their analytics practices with GDPR.